openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

 *Figure  5.
 Inside the Team configuration file*

-5. Now back on your VSCode window, select the Explorer tab and press the "Open folder" button in the left bar.
+5. Now back on your VSCode window, select the Explorer tab, and press the "Open folder" button in the left bar.

 ![](Images/image0006.png)